D4rkHero/GCNet/docs/info/Packets.md

 As previously stated, it's the holder of the most important data in all the packet.

 Like the packet buffer, the decrypted payload has its sections: the header, the content and the null bytes padding.
 Again, let's explain them one by one.
+> Note: there are some exceptions to this division like the ping packet, whose payload contains only null bytes.

 ### Header
 > 00 1C 00 00 00 40 00